 But the fear went away the moment the actual story began.
 And it stayed on holiday till the credits rolled.

 Not even the kills are memorable.
-Heck, you don’t even get a good look at most.
+Heck, you can’t even get a good look at most.

-Coming back to the question of what is good about this reboot, two things, folks.
+Coming to the question of is there anything good about this reboot, two things, folks.
 That prologue*, and the 88-minute runtime.